rajathprabhakar100/Reddit-Forecasting-Project/README.md

 4. ccf_city_case_files().R

-performs cross-correlation function (CCF) analysis between daily COVID-19 cases and various explanatory variables for a specified city or metropolitan statistical area (MSA)
+This function performs cross-correlation function (CCF) analysis between daily COVID-19 cases and various explanatory variables for a specified city or metropolitan statistical area (MSA)
   - reads COVID-19 cases and deaths data from CSV files and census data from an Excel file.
   - cleans and preprocesses the data, including joining the COVID-19 data with census data and crosswalk data to obtain MSA information.
   - arguments: